happypeter/LGCB/book/c_first_prog.md

 now you can do all the steps as one.
 This make sense, because you always have steps to repeat.

-so this is what a function does, and now what it looks:
+This is what a function does, and now what it looks:

     function_name()
     {
         things to do
     }

-this is a legal (though simplified) function format.
+A legal (though simplified) function format.

 so now we see in our first program, we have a fuction named "main", and it does nothing for us, because there is nothing between "{" and "}".
 OK, so if